 Requests for custom websites

-When a new website request falls within the scope of the web center’s work, it will be built within the framework of the existing public site or intranet, depending on audience.
+When a new website request falls within the scope of the UW Health’s work, it will be built within the framework of the existing public site or intranet, depending on the audience.
 Examples of requests that are within scope include:

 - Requests for websites or supporting content for any health professions program